 There is no parking lot for park visitors at the visitor center, and very little parking other places.
 People are asked to park their car at their campsite or hotel or day use parking, leave it there, and ride the shuttle, ride bikes or jog/hike/walk/stroll.

-The most current route map for the free Yosemite Valley shuttle bus is in the newspaper Yosemite Today that you can get as you enter the park or it can usually be found at:
+The most current route map for the free Yosemite Valley shuttle bus is in the newspaper Yosemite Today that you can get as you enter the park

 It looks something like this: